plicease/Archive-Libarchive-XS/README.md

 (depending on the implementation), either way, it can be passed into any of the write functions documented here with an `$archive` argument.

+## archive\_write\_open($archive, $data, $open\_cb, $read\_cb, $close\_cb)

+Freeze the settings, open the archive, and prepare for writing entries.
+This is the most generic form of this function, which accepts pointers to three callback functions which will be invoked by the compression layer to write the constructed archive.

 ## archive\_write\_open\_filename($archive, $filename)

 A convenience form of `archive_write_open` that accepts a filename.
 If you have